Seundede/Fitness-website/README.md

 FITNESS WEBSITE

-This is a fitness application for booking appointments
+This is a fitness application where varieties of gym services , gym membership plans, private training and appointment booking canbe done.

 DEMO